 Yeah, some bloggers are creative with popular sponsors and have great talents in choice of good paying ads and affiliates.
 That’s how they make enough money online.
-Maybe 1 out of 10 or so can make the cut, it’s a sad story but let’s be realistic.
+Maybe a few or some can make the cut, it’s a sad story but let’s be realistic.
 Travel vloggers on YouTube probably make more money in ads and patreonship, than travel bloggers who are somewhat successful in their own ways.

 Some of us, travel bloggers really have to work for a living, then travel and blog about it.
 These are the “realistic” ones who knew all along that life is not a bed of roses and there’s no such thing as “FREE lunch” anymore.
 So let’s be real for once.
 With all of that said and done, I rest my case.